If you want a personal funeral that reflects the unique life of the person who has died, call – and come in and talk to us.

 Contact us any time for funeral assistance.
 We can be contacted on 01453 767 769, 24 hours a day, 365 days a year.

-Family Tree is central Stroud's only independent funeral director.
+Family Tree Funerals.
+Independent funeral director in Stroud.
 We offer all types of funeral, and every one is personal and memorable.

 Our aim?
 To work with you to plan something special, and then make it all happen smoothly.